 Challenging, Operationalizing, and Understanding Racialized and Gendered Events (COURAGE) in Undergraduate Mathematics.
 Funded by the National Science Foundation.
 Lead Principal Investigator (Collaborative research with Rutgers University)

 A Situated, Intersectional Analysis of Racialized and Gendered Mathematics Experiences among Successful Latin@s in Mathematics-Intensive Majors.
-Writing funded by the National Academy of Education/Spencer Foundation.
+Writing funded by the National Academy of Education and Spencer Foundation.
 Principal Investigator.

 Multidimensional Mathematical Learners: Examining Race/Gender Positionalities in Mathematics.
 Principal Investigator.

 This project examined the construction of mathematics identities among 18 first-year college students from social backgrounds, both well represented and underrepresented, in STEM fields.
 Mathematics autobiographies, interviews, focus groups were used to detail ideological, institutional, and relational influences on the students’ mathematics experiences and identity constructions while pursuing mathematics-intensive majors at a large, predominantly white university.
 Findings inform more equitable educational practices in P-16 mathematics and development of STEM support programs responsive to marginalized students’ academic and social needs.

 - Battey, D., Leyva, L. A., Williams, I., Belizaro, V., Greco, R., & Shah, R. (accepted).
 Racial (mis)match in middle school classrooms: Relational interactions as a racialized mechanism.
 To appear in theHarvard Educational Review.

 - Leyva, L. A. (2017).
 Unpacking the male superiority myth and masculinization of mathematics at the intersections: A review of research on gender in mathematics education.
 Journal for Research in Mathematics Education, 48(4), 397-452.